-I’ve made this amazing focaccia recipe so many times!
-Our easy homemade focaccia bread is absolutely perfect for beginners.
-We make the dough with homemade garlic rosemary olive oil, which makes the bread taste incredible!
+I’ve made this amazing focaccia so many times!
+This recipe is absolutely perfect for beginners.
+Plus, we make the dough with a homemade garlic rosemary olive oil, which makes the the bread taste incredible!

 Focaccia was one of the first bread recipes I learned to make, and even though that was many years ago, I still come back to it.
-Focaccia bread is easy (I promise).
+Focaccia bread is easy and perfect for beginners (I promise)!

 With our focaccia recipe, you’ll make homemade focaccia that is soft, chewy inside, beautifully golden brown, and crisp around the edges.
-It also tastes amazing thanks to our easy garlic and herb infused olive oil used to make dough and for baking the bread.
+It also tastes amazing thanks to our easy garlic and herb infused olive oil (used in the dough and for baking the bread).
+For another easy bread recipe, try our homemade pita bread.

 Key Ingredients